-Creating a Culture of Inclusion at Bow Valley College is a campus-based initiative to help create a culture that embraces intercultural respect and understands full participation through a lens of inclusion and diversity.
-This project will be guided by Bow Valley College staff, faculty, and students to develop an inclusion-based staff orientation toolkit through a series of focus groups and world cafés.
-An orientation toolkit will include a workshop curriculum and an awareness campaign.
+Creating a Culture of Inclusion at Bow Valley College was a campus-based initiative to help create a culture that embraces intercultural respect and understands full participation through a lens of inclusion and diversity.
+This project was guided by Bow Valley College staff, faculty, and students to develop an inclusion-based staff orientation toolkit through a series of focus groups and world cafés.
+An orientation toolkit included a workshop curriculum and an awareness campaign.

 The Culture of Inclusion project met its goal to develop staff orientation resources – a web site, a guided discussion group, and a desk-top information card – informed by employee engagement.

 Feedback was gathered through a series of 13 focus groups and two world café sessions that included over 70 College staff and faculty, representing five schools and eight administrative units.
 Through meaningful conversations, participants engaged with ideas about how a rights-based understanding of inclusion and diversity can be reflected in staff and faculty orientation material.

 The year-long project that started in early 2019 was guided by an advisory group with representation from across campus and with the support of partners at SODEXO.
 The project team worked to facilitate the engagement, create the resources informed and inspired by what was heard from staff and faculty, and will now continue to share this work with the campus community.